ganeti/ganeti/man/hbal.rst

   metrics and thus the influence of the dynamic utilisation will be practically insignificant.

--t *datafile*, --text-data=*datafile*
-  The name of the file holding node and instance information (if not collecting via RAPI or LUXI).
-This or one of the other backends must be selected.

 -S *filename*, --save-cluster=*filename*
   If given, the state of the cluster before the balancing is saved to the given file plus the extension "original"
   (i.e. *filename*.original), and the state at the end of the balancing is saved to the given file plus the extension "balanced" (i.e. *filename*.balanced).
-This allows re-feeding the cluster state to either hbal itself or for example hspace.
+This allows re-feeding the cluster state to either hbal itself or for example hspace via the ``-t`` option.

+-t *datafile*, --text-data=*datafile*
+  Backend specification: the name of the file holding node and instance information (if not collecting via RAPI or LUXI).
+This or one of the other backends must be selected.
+The option is described in the man page **htools**(1).

 -m *cluster*
- Collect data directly from the *cluster* given as an argument via RAPI.
-If the argument doesn't contain a colon (:), then it is converted into a fully-built URL via prepending ``https://`` and appending the default RAPI port, otherwise it's considered a fully-specified URL and is used as-is.
+  Backend specification: collect data directly from the *cluster* given as an argument via RAPI.
+The option is described in the man page **htools**(1).

 -L [*path*]
-  Collect data directly from the master daemon, which is to be contacted via the luxi (an internal Ganeti protocol).
-An optional *path* argument is interpreted as the path to the unix socket on which the master daemon listens; otherwise, the default path used by ganeti when installed with *--localstatedir=/var* is used.
+  Backend specification: collect data directly from the master daemon, which is to be contacted via LUXI (an internal Ganeti protocol).
+The option is described in the man page **htools**(1).

 -X
   When using the Luxi backend, hbal can also execute the given